LahariP2/Movies4U/Project_Progress.md

 (we might need to try out different topic model algorithms depending on our current results), implementing the main

-portion of the search engine with TF-IDF and Query Likelihood, and developing our Chrome Extension application.
+portion of the search engine with TF-IDF and Query Likelihood, and developing our Flask web application.